Why Parkinson's Disease? Why now? Why The Busch Professional Group?

 In late 2018 The Busch Professional Group, LLC co-founder, Dr. Gregg Busch, was diagnosed with Young Onset Parkinson's Disease, an incurable neurological disease that centers in the brain but impacts the physiology of the entire body.
 The Executive Team and the Associates agreed to honor the co-founder by dedicating a portion of all profits earned by The Group to seek a cure and support the quality of life of those with disease.

 In response, Dr. Busch's life changed to include Parkinson's advocacy, more exercise and engaging in other measures to sustain his quality of life and combat the symptoms of the disease.
-The ownership of The Group shifted solely to his wife and he, with the assistance of the Executive Team, focuses on the overall operations and continues to provide consulting services when available.
+He continues to focus on the overall operations of The Group and provide consulting services.
 He remains very active and deeply involved and committed to the work of The Group and his lifework of student success.
 As he likes to say, "I may have Parkinson's Disease, but Parkinson's Disease does not have me."

 What is parkinson's disease?

 The Clinical View from the National Institute for Health